certbot/certbot/docs/using.rst

 Quick start
 ===========

-Using docker you can quickly get yourself a testing cert.
-From the server that the domain your requesting a cert for resolves to, download docker, and issue the following command
+Using Docker_ you can quickly get yourself a testing cert.
+From the server that the domain your requesting a cert for resolves to, `install Docker`_, issue the following command:

 .. code-block:: shell